 SADC TFCA Network

 Based on the SADC TFCA Programme, a network of TFCA practitioners was established under the auspices of SADC in September 2013 with the purpose of overcoming "TFCA challenges through shared learning, knowledge management and collaboration".
 While membership of the Network is open to all stakeholder groups, membership to and activities of the Network are guided by a Steering Committee comprising the SADC Member States and SADC Secretariat.
-The Network engages in a range of activities to achieve their purpose including exchange visits, development of best-practise guidelines and face-to-face meetings.
-The Network has as its anchor, a portal which is used as an interactive intranet to enable members to share information, experiences and knowledge and serve as their primary communication platform (www.tfcaportal.org).
+The Network engages in a range of activities to achieve their purpose including exchange visits, development of best-practice guidelines and face-to-face meetings.
+The Network has as its anchor in an online website, with a member-only intranet page that enables members to share information, experiences and knowledge and serve as their primary communication platform (www.tfcaportal.org).

 - Protocol on Wildlife Conservation and Law Enforcement